EU court ruling offers improved China trade ties

 Such penalty charges are imposed on goods Brussels says are being dumped and are damaging European industry.

-Tariffs on Xinanchem’s imports of glyphosate, a herbicidal chemical used in farming, were dropped at the end of 2010 after the General Court ruled in the company’s favor.
+Tariffs on Xinanchem’s imports of glyphosate, a herbicidal chemical used in farming, were dropped when the General Court ruled in the company’s favour in 2009.

-A major issue for Beijing is that the European Union does not recognize China as a market economy, so its companies are more vulnerable to be found guilty of dumping goods.
+A major issue for Beijing is that the European Union does not recognise China as a market economy, so its companies are more vulnerable to be found guilty of dumping goods.

 But the court ruling could bring change, diplomats and analysts say.